arkapravachakraborty/03Mintlify-landing-page-clone/readme.md

-# Mintlify Landing Page using HTML
+# Mintlify Landing Page Clone using HTML and CSS

 Here is a Clone of the landing page of the Mintlify by using only HTML and CSS.